wp-plugins/flyzoo/readme.txt

 ####Live Support: Chat with your customers####

-Chatters are four times more likely to convert than a regular website visitor: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!
+Live chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

 Know what your visitors are looking at with intuitive **real time visitor monitoring**.